Skip to contents

 "Rect{ssSS}x y w h;"

 Union type signatures describe the components of the union C data type.
-Type signatures are used within the ‘field-types’. ‘field-names’ consists of space separated identifier names and should match the number of fields.
+Type signatures are used within the field-types.
+Fixed-size array fields use the same [N] suffix as structure fields. field-names consists of space separated identifier names and should match the number of fields.
+The same layout directives can follow union field names.

 union Value {